Skip to content

 Designed by New Zealander Roger Hill, the 451 set the early DNA for the Balance brand.
 Slim hulls and wave piercing bows with hulls and deck foam cored, plus cored bulkheads, floors, bimini, and cabinetry.

 The 451 was built with Chinese builder Lee Xiangong.
 These are nippy boats and great value for money.
-The bridedeck and headroom are low compared to the newer range.
+The bridedeck and headroom are lower compared to the newer range.

 Balance 601 (2013)

 The last 601 was manufactured by Balance in 2019.
-This model will be replaced by the newer 620 which more closely follows the 526 design.
+This model was replaced by the newer 620 which more closely followed the 526 design.

 A true blue water boat.
 Very robust, she sails well up and downwind and is fast (8-12kts in average conditions and capable of 20+), with high bridge deck clearance, a big load capacity and plenty of fuel and water range.